Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 There are 5 skills all characters have in common:

-- **Physical:** The character's ability in hand-to-hand combat and their instinctual knowledge of applying their own bodily force to a problem.
+- **Physical:** The character's ability in hand-to-hand combat and their instinctual knowledge of applying physical force to a problem.
 - **Accuracy:** The character's ability to hit a specific target, applied to anything from a stone to a gunship turret.
 - **Cunning:** The character's street-smarts and their understanding of subterfuge and deceit.
 - **Knowledge:** The character's wealth of accumulated information and their understanding of how to apply it.